underhillanna/PhotosynQ-Documentation/help/_instruments_Instrument_Calibrations.md

 ### Instrument Calibrations

 PhotosynQ Instruments come pre-calibrated from the factory.
 Over time you can repeat the calibrations to ensure high quality measurements.
-Depending on the Instrument the available callibrations can vary.
+Depending on the Instrument the available calibrations can vary.
 Currently you need to use the Desktop Application to adjust your Instrument settings.

 ***Note:*** The Chrome App does not support Instrument Calibrations.
 Please switch to the new Desktop Application.